 To add to this, the high quality of Bill’s work is reflected in his many honours, fellowships and awards which include being a Fellow of the Academy of Medical Sciences (2007), Fellow of the Royal Society (2007) and Member of EMBO (2012).
 With respect to translational biology, he was founder of the drug discovery company DanioLabs (2002), which was successfully sold to VASTox (now Summit) plc, a leading UK biotechnology company [LINK].
 Furthermore, for many of us, Bill has become an inspiring teacher, especially through his textbook Development of the Nervous System (Sanes et al., 3rd edition, 2011, Academic Press – LINK) which was a true eye opener: a highly entertaining read laying essential foundations for conceptual thought about the field and its many facets and directions.

 Finally, Bill’s passion for ice hockey deserves mentioning (Fig. 4).
 He decided to share it with the Cambridge community by founding the Cambridge Leisure and Ice Centre as a community-led initiative in 2001, which he still chairs today.
 The Cambridge Ice Arena will be the key result of the initiative and is scheduled to open late 2017.

 The BSDB would like to congratulate Bill for his life achievements and for being the well-deserved awardee of the 2017 Waddington Medal.
-The Waddington Medal lecture will soon be published on the BSDB YouTube channel and website, and an interview with Bill will be published in Development in the coming weeks.
+The Waddington Medal lecture is available on the BSDB YouTube channel and website, and an interview with Bill was published in Development.